dgerosa/scientificcomputing_bicocca_2023/README.md

 ### Recordings

-For students at Milano-Bicocca, recordings are stored at [elearning.unimib.it/course/view.php?id=53206](https://elearning.unimib.it/course/view.php?id=53206)
+For students at Milano-Bicocca, recordings are available at [elearning.unimib.it/course/view.php?id=53206](https://elearning.unimib.it/course/view.php?id=53206)

 ## Logistics: